Agricultural communication: History

 The academic field originated from communication courses that taught students in the agricultural sciences how to communicate.
 Originally, agricultural journalists were needed to report farm news for a much larger agricultural and rural audience.
 As people moved from the farm to cities and suburbs, a much greater proportion of the population had less direct knowledge and experience regarding agriculture.
 While a need still exists for agricultural journalists, an equal, if not greater need exists for agricultural communicators who can act as liaisons between an industry with deeply rooted traditions and values and a public with little to no understanding of how agriculture operates and why it is the way it is.

 Research

 The key journal in the field is the Journal of Applied Communications.
 Researchers have focused on a variety of areas examining consumer attitudes toward agricultural products and practices including genetic engineering and genetically modified food, natural and organic food and production, and food-related risks.
 Another area of research has been media coverage of agriculture and agricultural issues.
 Topics have included media coverage of bovine spongiform encephalopathy (mad cow disease), YouTube videos of California Proposition 2 (2008), and television news coverage of food safety scares.

 The Agricultural Communications Documentation Center, maintained by the University of Illinois, compiles research and articles related to agriculture and communications as well.

-Agricultural press and media
+Agricultural journalism

-There is a wide variety of agricultural newspapers and magazines throughout the world.
-Radio programmes are frequently used for agricultural communication and Farm Radio International is a leading organization in providing programming to developing countries.

 Academic programs

 Several colleges offer formal education at the undergraduate and graduate levels in the field of agricultural communication.
 What follows is a list with links directly to the programs.